-As an essential member of a multidisciplinary team, interns provide psychotherapy for patients with a variety of cancer diagnoses (primarily breast and gynecologic tumors).
-Interns will complete brief cognitive screens to assess cognitive functioning and intervene to assist patients in developing skills to manage treatment-related cognitive effects.
+As an essential member of a multidisciplinary team, interns provide psychotherapy for patients with a variety of cancer diagnoses.
+Interns will also have opportunities to complete brief cognitive screens to assess cognitive functioning and intervene to assist patients in developing skills to manage treatment-related cognitive effects.

-Common presenting problems include depression, anxiety, end of life concerns, survivorship issues, pre-existing mental health diagnoses, cancer recurrence worry, difficulty managing treatment and side effects (pain, nausea, fatigue, additional medical complications such as graft versus host disease), medical decision making and communication with medical teams and family.
+Common presenting problems include depression, anxiety, end of life concerns, survivorship issues, pre-existing mental health diagnoses, fear of cancer recurrence and health worry, difficulty managing treatment and side effects (pain, nausea, fatigue, insomnia, additional medical complications such as graft versus host disease), medical decision making and communication with medical teams and family.
 There may also be opportunities to help co-facilitate group therapy with the oncology population, including with patients on active treatments and longer-term cancer survivors.